DennisSoemers/MaastCTS2/README.md

 at the [GECCO 2016](http://gecco-2016.sigevo.org/) and [IEEE CIG 2016](http://cig16.image.ece.ntua.gr/) conferences.
 The source code in this repository is the latest version
 (meaning, the version submitted to the CIG competition).

-The Two-Player variant at the GECCO 2016 competition was simply the Single-Player variant, with a number of features disabled that were not expected to work well in a two-player setting (though this has not been verified by experiments yet).
+The Two-Player variant at the [WCCI 2016](http://www.wcci2016.org/) competition was simply the Single-Player variant, with a number of features disabled that were not expected to work well in a two-player setting (though this has not been verified by experiments yet).
 For the competition at CIG 2016, it was modified a bit more.
 The source code of this variant is not as clean as I'd like.
 This is because it started out as a Single-Player variant, than had various parts of code cut out, and some other blocks of code inserted.
 It has been included nevertheless.

 Documentation
 -------------